natural gas providing an efficient, economical energy source

 North West Shelf Venture – We are a longtime participant in Australia’s North West Shelf Venture which operates offshore producing fields as well as extensive onshore facilities that include five LNG processing units and a domestic gas plant.
 Approximately 80 percent of the natural gas is sold in the form of LNG to major utilities in Asia, primarily under long-term contracts.

-Bibiyana, Bangladesh – Chevron announced the start of production at the Bibiyana Expansion Project in 2014.
+Bibiyana, Bangladesh – Chevron operates three onshore natural gas fields.
+Daily net production in 2015 averaged 720 million cubic feet of natural gas.
+The company announced the start of production at the Bibiyana Expansion Project in 2014.
 The project is designed to add another 300 million cubic feet of natural gas per day.
+Start-up of a liquid recovery facility was achieved in early 2015.

 Angola LNG Project – Chevron has a 36.4 percent interest in Angola LNG Limited which operates the country’s first LNG plant.
 The 5.2 million-metric-ton plant in Soyo made its first shipment in 2013, but experienced an extended shutdown starting in April 2014.
-Following modifications and repairs, the plant is expected to resume production in 2015.
+In early 2016, work was completed on plant modifications and capacity and reliability enhancements.
+The first LNG cargo is expected in the second quarter of 2016.

 Escravos, Nigeria – Chevron, in partnership with the Nigerian National Petroleum Corporation, built a GTL plant designed to convert 325 million cubic feet of natural gas per day into 33,000 barrels of liquids—principally synthetic diesel.
 The plant, which began production in mid-2014, supplies clean-burning, low-sulfur diesel fuel for cars and trucks.